Alexandra Voronin: Later life

 In 1929, Quisling broke off all contact with Voronin, and she migrated to China.
 There, in 1933, the Russian Orthodox Archbishop of China annulled her marriage to Quisling, so that she could marry Dr. J. P. Ryabin.
 They had one son.
-Her second husband died in an accident in 1936, and the same year she met and married W. George Yourieff, a Russian architect and honorary French consul in Tsingtao, whom she had known since her youth.
+Her second husband died in an accident in 1936, and the same year she met and married W. George Yourieff, a Russian architect and honorary French consul in Qingdao, whom she had known since her youth.
 In 1947, they migrated together to the United States and settled in Palo Alto, California.
 Eventually they wrote a book about Voronin’s life with Vidkun Quisling.
 W. George Yourieff died in July 1999, aged 94.